lowRISC/opentitan/hw/top_darjeeling/doc/design/README.md

 ### Peripherals

-Earl Grey contains a suite of "peripherals", or subservient execution units connected to the Ibex processor by means of a bus interconnect.
+Darjeeling contains a suite of "peripherals", or subservient execution units connected to the Ibex processor by means of a bus interconnect.
 Each of these peripherals follows an interface scheme dictated in the [Comportability Specification.](../../../../doc/contributing/hw/comportability/README.md).
 That specification details how the processor communicates with the peripheral (via TLUL interconnect); how the peripheral communicates with the chip IO (via fixed or multiplexable IO); how the peripheral communicates with the processor (interrupts); and how the peripheral communicates security events (via alerts).
 See that specification for generic details on this scheme.